Epernythe History, Family Crest & Coats of Arms

 Before the first dictionaries appeared in the last few hundred years, scribes spelled according to sound. spelling variations are common among Scottish names.
 Epernythe has been spelled Abernethy, Anernethie, Abernathy, Abernathie, Albirnyth, Abirnethie, Abernettie and many more.

 Early Notables of the Epernythe family (pre 1700)

-More information is included under the topic Early Epernythe Notables in all our PDF Extended History products and printed products wherever possible.
+Another 53 words (4 lines of text) are included under the topic Early Epernythe Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Epernythe family to Ireland